Macjutsu/super/README.md

 - The admin credentials you provide are never saved to disk, but the local service account credentials are stored in the System Keychain and can be viewed by other admin users.
 - The local service account is not an admin and can not log into the Mac, but if FileVault is enabled, this account is visible at startup and can unlock the drive.

-Apple Silicon MDM update command via __Jamf Pro API:__
+Apple Silicon or Intel MDM software update command via the __Jamf Pro API:__
  - macOS 11.5 or later and Jamf Pro 10.35 or later.
  - Jamf Pro must have the bootstrap token escrowed for the computer.
-This is the default behavior for Jamf Pro via any enrollment method for Apple Silicon computers.
+This is the default behavior for Jamf Pro via for computers with macOS 11 or later.
  - You must provide credentials that can authorize macOS software update MDM commands via the Jamf Pro API.
  - The Jamf Pro API credentials you provide are stored in the System Keychain and can be viewed by other admin users.
  - The default Jamf Pro privileges required for this account are "Jamf Pro Server Objects > Computers > Create & Read" and "Jamf Pro Server Actions > Send Computer Remote Command to Download and Install macOS Update".
  - You can significantly reduce the security risk of this account by removing the "Computers > Read" privilege requirement.
-However, this requires deploying a custom Configuration Profile for the preference domain `com.macjutsu.super` containing the following: `<key>JamfProID</key> <string>$JSSID</string>`
+However, this requires also deploying a custom Configuration Profile for the preference domain `com.macjutsu.super` containing the following: `<key>JamfProID</key> <string>$JSSID</string>`

 _If multiple valid authorization methods are provided, the priority order is as follows: an existing local account, the local service account, and finally the Jamf Pro API credentials._